 For each language $L$ we generated four test sets, each with 100,000 strings, half of which were positive and half of which were negative.
 We call these four test sets ``Short Random'' (SR), ``Short Adversarial'' (SA), ``Long Random'' (LR), ``Long Adversarial'' (LA).
 The Short Test sets included equally many strings of length $\ell$ where $\ell$ ranged between 20 and 29.
 The Long Test sets included equally many strings of length $\ell$ where $\ell$ ranged between 31 and 50.
 The Random Test sets sampled positive and negative strings without replacement.
 In the Adversarial Test sets, each positive string $x$ was paired with a negative string $y$ such that the string edit distance $d(x,y)=1$.
 No positive or negative string in any Test set occurred in the Training or Development sets.
 Below we describe how we generated the data to meet these specifications.

 The Short Random Test sets generated positive strings as follows.
-First, the automaton $A$ was constructed by intersecting the automaton for $L$ with the automaton for $\Sigma^\ell$, and removing the positive strings from both the training and development sets.
-Then the following procedure was repeated until 50,000 positive strings were obtained.
-A positive string was generated by randomly selecting a successful path in $A$, assuming a uniform distribution over outbound edges at each state.
-Then $A$ was modified to reject $x$, and another positive string was selected.
-This process repeated.
+For each length $\ell$, the automaton $A$ was constructed by intersecting the automaton for $L$ with the automaton for $\Sigma^\ell$, and removing the positive strings from both the training and development sets.
+The acyclic automaton $A$ was weighted to ensure a uniform probability distribution over its paths.
+Then the following procedure was repeated.
+Let $n$ be the number of strings remaining to be generated (initially 5,000) and $P$ the list of strings currently obtained (initially empty).
+Then $n$ many positive strings were generated by selecting $n$ paths from $A$.
+Strings were added to a list only if they did not already occur in this list.
+Then $n$ was updated to $5,000$ minus the length of this accumulating list.
+This process repeated until all desired unique strings were obtained.
 A similar procedure was followed for generating the negative strings.
 In this way, we ensured the SR Test set was disjoint from both the training and development sets, and that each string in the SR Test sets was unique.